GilOliveira/schemadotorg/modules/schemadotorg_next/README.md

 - Automatically creates a corresponding Next.js entity type for Schema.org types.
-- Next.js entity type is deleted when its note type dependency is deleted.
+- When a Next.js entity type is deleted when its corresponding node type dependency is deleted.
-- Move Next.js preview to a dedicated details widget.
+- Moves Next.js preview to a dedicated details widget.

 Requirements